emqx/cloud-docs/en_US/data_integration/redis.md

 [Redis](https://redis.io/) is an open-source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.
 EMQX supports integration with Redis so you can save MQTT messages and client events to Redis.
 With Redis data integration, you can use Redis for message caching and statistics of client events.

-This page provides a detailed overview of the data integration between EMQX Cloud and Redis with practical instructions on creating and validating the data integration.
+This page provides a detailed overview of the data integration between EMQX Platform and Redis with practical instructions on creating and validating the data integration.

 ## How It Works

-Redis data integration is an out-of-the-box feature in EMQX Cloud that combines the real-time data capturing and transmission capabilities of EMQX Cloud with Redis's rich data structures and powerful Key-Value read and write performance capabilities.
-With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX Cloud to Redis for data caching and operations., eliminating the need for complex coding.
+Redis data integration is an out-of-the-box feature in EMQX Platform that combines the real-time data capturing and transmission capabilities of EMQX Platform with Redis's rich data structures and powerful Key-Value read and write performance capabilities.
+With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX Platform to Redis for data caching and operations., eliminating the need for complex coding.

-The diagram below illustrates a typical architecture of data integration between EMQX Cloud and Redis:
+The diagram below illustrates a typical architecture of data integration between EMQX Platform and Redis:

 ![EMQX Cloud Integration Redis](./_assets/data_integration_redis.png)

 Ingesting MQTT data into Redis works as follows:

-1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Cloud deployment through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX Cloud.
-When EMQX Cloud receives these messages, it initiates the matching process within its rules engine.
+1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Platform deployment through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX Platform.
+When EMQX Platform receives these messages, it initiates the matching process within its rules engine.
-2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Cloud.
+2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Platform.
 The rules, based on predefined criteria, determine which messages need to be routed to Redis.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 3. **Data ingestion into Redis**: Once the rules engine has processed the data, it triggers actions to execute preset Redis commands for caching, counting, and other operations on the data.
 4. **Data storage and utilization**: By reading data stored in Redis, enterprises can leverage its rich data operation capabilities to implement various use cases.
 For example, in the logistics field, it's possible to obtain the latest status of devices, as well as carry out GPS geographical location analysis based on data and perform operations like real-time data analysis and sorting.
 This facilitates functionalities like real-time tracking, route recommendations, and more.